 In 2019, the City of Los Angeles unveiled its Green New Deal, a comprehensive plan that outlined commitments to reduce emissions, improve access to clean air, renewable energy, healthy food, open public spaces, and clean water, and promote environmental justice and equity, all with the active involvement of community members.
 These commitments presented a golden opportunity to strengthen community resilience while simultaneously creating future job opportunities.
 However, achieving these goals requires identifying and preparing a skilled workforce within the next few years.

-Robert Zardeneta currently serves as a green workforce analyst in the Mayor’s Office of Energy and Sustainability.
+Robert Zardeneta currently serves as a green workforce senior manager in the Mayor’s Office of Sustainability.
 His work builds upon his previous role as a FUSE Executive Fellow, during which he played a pivotal part in launching the LA County-City Just Transition Task Force.
 This collaboration led to the release of the Los Angeles Just Transition Strategy in December 2022.
 The strategy lays out 19 specific recommendations to support workers and communities affected by the city and county’s planned phasing-out of oil drilling.

 The Task Force comprised 27 individuals deliberately chosen from various backgrounds, including affected industries, labor unions, frontline communities, environmental and environmental justice organizations, tribal representatives, workforce development, academics, local and state governments, and youth.
 This diverse composition ensured a wide range of perspectives were represented.
 Although it may have lengthened the decision-making process, Robert asserts that the effort was well worth it, stating, “All sides felt included in the decision-making and had a say in the process.”